PC Globe Freeware 3-D Globes,

 This Dynamic Planet, from the USGS, is a 3.3 MB 9-page .pdf which include a large color world map of volcanoes, earthquakes, impact craters, and plate tectonics, and explanatory text.

 The US Library of Congress American Memory Map Collections: 1500-2004 include countless classic maps of the US and places around the world, many of which can be downloaded in very high resolutions.
 The collections are browsable by geographic locations, subjects, creators or titles, and are searchable using the form below:

-The National Archives of Japan Digital Gallery has historical maps of Japanese provinces.
+The National Archives of Japan Digital Archive has historical maps of Japanese provinces.

 The David Rumsey Map Collection has over 11,000 maps that are viewable online, primarily rare 18th and 19th century maps of North and South America, plus some of the World, Europe, Asia & Africa.